How Does Permanent Supportive Housing (PSH) Work?

 • Case Management will provide linkages to the individual for mental and physical health services, dental and optometry services and Substance Use Disorder (SUD) treatment.

-• Services’ goal is to assist in the individual in becoming part of the building and outside community, and making their unit a home.
+• Services’ goal is to assist the individuals in becoming part of the building and outside community, and making their unit a home.

 permanent supportive housing building